ZeusCoderBE/ZeusCoderBE/README.md

-Here's your updated profile with the addition of the Qdrant link and image:

----

 <h1 align="center">Hi everyone 🫷, I'm Quang Huy, or Zeus for English name</h1>
 <h3 align="center">As a final-year Data Engineering student with a passion for Natural Language Processing (NLP) and working with diverse data types, I aspire to develop innovative solutions that drive data-driven business decisions.
 As a fresher AI Engineer specializing in Generative AI (GenAI), Large Language Models (LLM), and NLP, I focus on creating AI-powered products that help businesses optimize their operational processes.
 I specialize in chatbot development and have experience fine-tuning LLMs such as PhoBERT, BERT, and ViT5.
 Additionally, I possess skills in Retrieval-Augmented Generation (RAG), vector databases like Qdrant and ChromaDB, and DevOps tools including CUDA and Docker.</h3>